All Episodes

 Make no mistake, our border will be secured as a result of this bill.

-We appropriate six point five billion dollars up front in this bill to bolster our security efforts.
+We appropriate $6.5 billion upfront in this bill to bolster our security efforts.

 That is addition to the annual appropriations made for each year of border security.

-Before any legalization can even begin, the Secretary of Homeland Security is to require to come up with a plan on how to deploy that 4.5 billion to acquire new infrastructure, technology, and personnel that will enable the border patrol to catch nine out of ten illegal immigrants that attempt to cross our border.
+Before any legalization can even begin, the Secretary of Homeland Security is required to come up with a plan on how to deploy that $4.5 billion to acquire new infrastructure, technology, and personnel that will enable the Border Patrol to catch nine out of 10 illegal immigrants that attempt to cross our border.

 I'll give you more of the details of their former position.